Read more below.

 Our trusted partners in Uganda, Cambodia, and Vietnam work with many communities, schools, churches or temples.
 They ask these – local project owners – to suggest suitable planting sites for our trees.
 We only collaborate with strong, trustworthy communities, so we visit and check the suggested locations and project owners.

 As a safeguard, if anything should go wrong with a planting, we have procedures in place to make sure that all trees paid for are re-planted.
-If it happens our sponsors/client will be notified of this.
+In that case our sponsors/client will be notified of this.
 Furthermore, not all the community’s share from the sales of CO2 compensation are released at once.
 Rather we pay after each time trees have been inspected and found still standing.
 If the amount of trees in a planting has decreased, so will the following payment.
 That is your guarantee that everyone

-We need reports from the communities about the trees, and for this we train local people as reporters.
+We need reports from the communities about the trees, and for this we train local people as verification experts.
 In Cambodia, these are employed directly by us, while in Uganda they are the staff of our partners.
-They are often somebody with long NGO experience and always somebody well respected in the area and often have extensive NGO experience.
+They are always somebody well respected in the area and often have extensive NGO experience.

 WHY WE DO IT OUR WAY